octopus-network/octopus-appchain-anchor/README.md

 * `bridge token`: A token which is lived in NEAR protocol.
 It should be a NEP-141 compatible contract.
 This contract can bridge it to the appchain which is bound to this contract.
 The `bridging state` is one of the following:
   * `active`: The state which this contract is bridging the `bridge token` to the appchain.
   * `closed`: The state which this contract has stopped bridging the `bridge token` to the appchain.
+* `locked balance`: The locked balance of a certain `bridge token` in this contract.
+* `appchain native token`: The token issued natively in the appchain.
 * `appchain fact`: The fact which happens in the appchain or the changes of validators and delegators happens in this contract.
 There are three types of `appchain fact`:
   * `update validator set`: The fact that the validaors and delegators changes.
-  * `lock asset`: The fact that a certain amount of appchain native token locked in the appchain.
+  * `burn asset`: The fact that a certain amount of `bridge token` has been burnt in the appchain.
-  * `burn`: The fact that a certain amount of appchain native token burnt in the appchain.
+  * `lock`: The fact that a certain amount of `appchain native token` has been locked in the appchain.

+### Cross chain transfer in this contract

+There are 2 kinds of cross chain transfer in this contract:

+* appchain native token transfer between appchain and NEAR
+  * appchain:lock -> appchain-native-token-contract@near:mint
+  * appchain-native-token-contract@near:burn -> appchain:unlock
+* NEP141 asset (token) transfer between NEAR and appchain
+  * bridge-token-contract@near:lock_asset -> appchain:mint_asset
+  * appchain:burn_asset -> bridge-token-contract@near:unlock_asset

 ## Implementation details